 Enter the Hare & Hounds

 As part of the training schedule here at the BCCC, there is a monthly Hare & Hounds race on the third Saturday morning of each month.
 Paddlers race against the clock over 2, 4 or 6 miles.
-The idea is to hopefully improve their times to help them climb up the Division table, with the continued guidance from our race coach and continued training.
+The idea is to hopefully improve their times to help them climb up the Division table.